Technical Article Objectives

 Code Snippets and Code Listings

 Technical articles often require source code examples for illustration.
-Depending on the length of the example, we consider it either a "snippet" (10 lines or less) or a "listing" (more than 10 lines).
+Depending on the length of the example, we consider it either a "snippet" (10 lines or less) or a "listing" (more than 10 lines). ).
 Snippets are laid out in place within the flow of the article.
 Listings are positioned separately and referred to from the main text by listing number.

-When creating code listings and snippets, copy the source code from your IDE using standard syntax coloring schemes.
+When creating code snippets and listings, copy the source code from your IDE using standard syntax coloring schemes.
 Make sure syntax coloring remains intact when pasting source code into articles.
 If you are using an IDE that doesn't create standard colored code you can paste, or have trouble with the coloring for another reason, check out our Code Snippet Tool, which can handle small snippets with appropriate coloring applied for most types of code.
 (However, it can't do everything, so if you have something beyond the capabilities of this tool, it is up to the author to provide appropriately colored content).

 Make sure to use the latest CODE Magazine template and follow the code guidelines (especially number of characters per line) as defined in the template.